Why should you take the Mediation Training Program?

 PROFESSIONAL DEVELOPMENT CREDITS

 This robust course provides 40 hours of ADR Training, as well as 40 CPD credits at The Law Society of BC.
 It is strongly recommended that participants have foundational ADR skills training prior to registering for our National Mediation Course.
+The Foundational ADR skills are all about getting familiar with the basics.
+Learn about definitions, theories, and the role and presence of a mediator, develop essential skills such as leadership, active listening, effective communication, building trust, being curious, and staying flexible.

 What does this course entail?